noodleflake/jellychord/README.md

 - `/jfmusic promote <index>`
   Promotes the item at the specified index from the playlist to the front.
 Index starts with 1.
 - `/jfmusic demote <index>`
   Demotes the item at the specified index from the playlist to the back.
-Index starts with one
+Index starts with 1.
+- `/jfmusic playnow <index>`
+  Skips the current playing track and play the specified index from the playlist.
+Index starts with 1.
+This does NOT discard tracks before the specified index.
+How this works is promote the specified index then skip the current track.

 ## Known limitations / issues / missing features